Lupercalia (album): Album information

 Formerly The Conqueror – originally the second part of a double album entitled Battle – the album's title and concept was changed by Wolf in August 2010.

 On 4 November 2010, Wolf announced that the first single from the album was to be 'Time of My Life' and the song was posted on YouTube.
 The second single, entitled "The City", was released 14 March 2011.

 On 23 December 2010, Wolf announced via Twitter that, while he had considered multiple album titles, such as 'The Native' and 'Tahina Spectabilis' with fan support he decided on Lupercalia, reflecting the "festival of love" theme of the album.

-Speaking to Digital Spy in March 2011, of the album Wolf says:
+Speaking to Digital Spy in March 2011, of the album Wolf said:

 "There are about four sad, melancholy moments on the album, but in general it's jubilant and about falling deeply in love.
 It's a really romantic record and it's extremely honest.
 Every song is a true story and not disguised with the folklore and fairytale that I've been known for in the past."